This Thunderbird add-on searches address book(s) for pairs of matching contact entries.

 PagerNumber are equivalent.
 The

-FaxNumber fields are not considered for matching because such numbers are often shared by a group of people.
+FaxNumber fields are not considered for matching because such numbers are often shared.

 Abstraction of field values